-- Hot Dogs or Pre-Cooked Sausages Applegate’s Great Organic Hot Dog is compliant and delicious combined with Tessemae’s Ketchup and Mustard.
+- Hot Dogs or Pre-Cooked Sausages Applegate’s Great Organic Hot Dogs and select sausages are Whole30 Approved and delicious combined with Tessemae’s Ketchup and Mustard.
 Many Whole30ers have had luck finding these compliant Aidells sausages in their local grocery stores as well.

-- Compliant Bacon Pederson’s Natural Farms and Naked Bacon have delicious sugar-free options that can be cooked over the campfire or on your camp stove as a fun breakfast treat.
+- Compliant Bacon Pederson’s Natural Farms, Applegate Natural’s, and Naked Bacon have delicious sugar-free options that can be cooked over the campfire or on your camp stove as a fun breakfast treat.
 Fry up some eggs and veggies in the leftover bacon grease for a one-pan camping breakfast.

-- Prosciutto Excellent wrapped around pre-sliced fruit or veggies; we love this compliant prosciutto from Creminelli.
+- Prosciutto Excellent wrapped around pre-sliced fruit or veggies; we love this prosciutto from Applegate Farms and this one from Creminelli.

 - On-the-go Proteins Several companies make Whole30 Approved jerky and meat bars.
 Barefoot Provisions has combined a sampling of these products in their Whole30 Meaty Kit.
-EPIC bars, Chomps Snack Sticks, Wild Zora Beef & Veggie Bars, Brooklyn Biltong Jerky, and Sophia’s Jerky are portable, quality sources of quick protein are perfect for fueling all of your active adventures.
+EPIC bars, Chomps Snack Sticks, DNX Bars, Wild Zora Beef & Veggie Bars, Brooklyn Biltong Jerky, Nick’s Sticks, and Sophia’s Jerky are portable, quality sources of quick protein are perfect for fueling all of your active adventures.

 Eat Your Veggies